 For the next nine years, Gregg crossed the plains four times, becoming a trader himself, and documenting everything he saw.
 On his last trip he blazed a new trail from Van Buren, Arkansas to Santa Fe, a route that would later be heavily utilized by those rushing to the California Goldfields.
 By 1842, he was living in Van Buren, Arkansas and began to write a book of his travels, Commerce of the Prairies, published in 1844.

-Still determined to study medicine, he entered a medical college in Louisville, Kentucky in 1845 and though ill during much of his studies, was granted a degree the following year.
+Still determined to study medicine, he entered a medical college in Louisville, Kentucky in 1845 and though ill during much of his studies, he was granted a degree the following year.
 However, instead of practicing medicine, he served as an interpreter and correspondent in the Mexican-American War.
-Afterwards, he practiced medicine in Saltillo, Mexico until he heard the rumors of the California Gold Rush.
-In July, 1849, he was headed for San Francisco.
+Afterward, he practiced medicine in Saltillo, Mexico until he heard the rumors of the California Gold Rush.
+In July 1849, he was headed for San Francisco.
 However, the following year, he died after falling from his horse on February 25, 1850.